jeevalearningapp-cmd/jeeva-admin-app/MOBILE_APP_MIGRATION_PROMPTS.md

 # Mobile App Migration Prompts - Copy & Paste Guide

+## 📋 Overview

+This guide provides step-by-step prompts to migrate your mobile app from a dynamic CMS structure to the fixed 7-topic Learning Module system.
+The admin portal has been updated to support this new structure with:

+- **7 Fixed Learning Topics** (Numeracy, NMC Code, Mental Capacity Act, Safeguarding, Consent & Confidentiality, Equality & Diversity, Duty of Candour, Cultural Adaptation)
+- **25 Subtopics** organized hierarchically (e.g., "1.1 Prioritise People", "2.1 Presumption of Capacity")
+- **Category-based Organization** for lessons and flashcards
+- **Topic-level Flashcards** in addition to lesson-level flashcards

+---

 ## Database Setup

 ### Prompt 1: Run Database Migration

 ```
 Run this SQL migration in Supabase SQL Editor to add the category column to lessons table: